 On November 7, 2014, New Jersey American Water filed a request with the New Jersey Board of Public Utilities (NJBPU) for a change in its Purchased Water Adjustment Clause (PWAC) and Purchased Wastewater Treatment Adjustment Clause (PSTAC) charges.
 The proposed change in rates is to cover the changing fees New Jersey American Water pays to other water and wastewater purveyors for purchased water and wastewater treatment.
 Below are links to documents that were filed including the cover letter, petition, draft public notice and supporting testimony in hardcopy format.
 For more information, check out our PWAC-PSTAC FAQ.

 Distribution System Improvement Charge

-New Jersey American Water submitted its second DSIC filing to the NJ Board of Public Utilities on November 15, 2013.
+New Jersey American Water submitted its DSIC Foundational filing to the NJ Board of Public Utilities on June 12, 2015.
 DSIC is a proven regulatory tool that allows for modest surcharges outside of the general rate proceeding for approved and completed rehabilitation and replacement of aging infrastructure, while maintaining BPU oversight and review.
-For more information, see the below:
+For more information, see the filing, below:

 Note about our service areas:

 Sometimes customers face circumstances that stretch their financial resources.
 New Jersey American Water is here to assist.
 Our customer service representatives will work with you on a plan to pay the balance of the bill over time.
 You may also be qualified to receive assistance through our Low Income Payment Program/H2O Help to Others Program.
 Click here for more information on these services.